srackham/drake/README.md

 options, task names and variables.

 Options are keyed by their long option name e.g. `env("--dry-run")`.
-Command-line flag options return a boolean; the `--directory` option returns a string.
+Command-line flag options return a boolean; the `--cache` and `--directory` options return a string.

 Command-line variables are keyed by name.
 For example `vers=1.0.1` on the command-line sets the `vers` value to `"1.0.1"`.